 The process of soliciting information you seek from them.

-Think of the information you aim to indebt your target with as the principal loan.
+Think of the information you aim to indebt your target with as the principal.
 In attempting to barter your own information to get something in return, you will assume the risk of not getting anything back for it.
 However, your goal is to receive information back that is of a greater value than what you lent out.
 The more you think your target will repay, the more information you should be ready to give out.

 Be okay with the fact that the information you will try indebting your target with may not be paid back in full.

 There will be ways to protect yourself from the risk you assume in voluntarily giving out some of your information, apart from doing so in an incremental manner.
 Below are a few additional things to consider:

-Starting out your indebting process with minimal risk does well to set up a confident build up to sensitive information being exchanged.
+Starting out your indebtment process incrementally does well to minimize risk and set up a confident build up to sensitive information being exchanged.
 Test the waters with general revelations and build from there.
 As you enjoy a streak of favorable responses from the person you’re indebting with your own information, you can up the ante.

 In your attempts to mitigate risks, you’ll attempt to filter down to exposing information which isn’t impactful.

 You’ll need to become a master at balancing your competitiveness with their interest in the topic.
 Often times the most interesting information to others is the type which would place you in a disadvantaged state.
 Make a continued effort to limit unveiling a weakness that can be exploited, but know that you may need to take some calculated risks.

 Below are three pillars of eliciting interest from your recipients.

 Ensure that the information you divulge hits on all three of these pointers.
 Doing so will increase the chances of your recipients being interested in what you have to say and thereby feeling as though they owe you something in return.

 The information you try to indebt others with should be exclusive.
 Public knowledge about you simply coming from your mouth isn’t going to be enough to cut it.
 By unveiling something not a lot of people know, you’ll do well to make those you speak with want to give something back in return.